Domestic Violence Lawyer Edmonton

 - Speak to a lawyer to represent them

 We recommend that complainants in domestic violence cases consult a lawyer on their own behalf to help them navigate their own role in the case.
 This is especially important if the complainant wants to influence or alleviate the conditions for the accused.
 Speaking directly with the Crown or Nalah Centre without a lawyer can have unintended consequences, including harming the interests of the accused, or even incriminating themselves in some cases.

 It is important to note that the complainant cannot decide if the charges go ahead or not.
 The police and Crown will decide whether or not to proceed with charges, and may do so even if the complainant asks to drop the charges.

-What are the potential outcomes for domestic violence cases?
+What are the potential outcomes for domestic violence cases in Edmonton?

 Typically Alberta police lay charges in nearly all cases where a domestic violence case has been made.
 It is also the policy of the Alberta Prosecution Service to proceed with prosecution in domestic cases.
 However, many domestic cases do not reach the trial stage.
 They may be resolved with a guilty plea or peace bond, or there might be evidentiary issues that prevent the case from proceeding to trial.
 Sometimes the case is dropped if the complainant doesn’t want to proceed with prosecution.